- What Is Encopresis Disorder in Children?

 - Fresh fruits and dried fruits: Apples, pears (preferably with skin), apricots, sultanas, prunes and dates.

-- Fresh and cooked vegetables: Give loads fresh vegetables like salads and cooked vegetables (preferably with skin).
+- Fresh and cooked vegetables: Give loads of fresh vegetables like salads and cooked vegetables (preferably with skin).

 - Bread and Cereals: Wholemeal bread, wholemeal crackers, high fibre pasta etc. are some good options.

 - Legumes: Chickpeas, baked beans, kidney beans, lentils should be included.

 Parents need to understand that encopresis is a complex problem that involves a more comprehensive treatment approach.
 The first and foremost thing that you are required to do as a parent is, get medical help for the child because the longer this conditions remains untreated, the more complex it becomes to treat.
 Parents need to empathise and be understanding towards their child and never make the child feel ashamed or guilty.